albertoig/test-microservices/README.md

   1. Terraform example [HERE](terraform.tf).

 It's important to mention that the infrastructure in google cloud will be created with Terraform tool to make Infracture as code.
 That part is very important to replicate the infrastructure in case you needed and don't loose any inforrmation about the real things that you have in your cloud.

+# Rules to improve the pieplines automation in monorepo:

+### How to make/add a new feature/refactor/fix in this project
+Each branch should be named like this:

+[action]/[module]-[task-id]-[message]

++ **action**: The available actions are fix, refactor and feature.
++ **module**: The module is the name of the folder that represent a project inside the mono repository.
++ **task-id**: Represent the task id of the Jira task.
++ **message**: A general message and short that explain the task or a small title.

+### Semantic Release

+In this project we've implemented Software delivery with total automation, thus avoiding manual intervention and therefore human errors in our product.

+Human error can and does occur when carrying out these boring and repetitive tasks manually and ultimately does affect the ability to meet deliverables.

+All of the automation is made with Gitlab CI technology, taking advantage of all the tools that Gitlab has.
+We separate the automatation in two parts, continuous integration and continuous delivery.

 # 4. Testing
 There is a lot of different types of test that can help us to create a secure and efficient code: